jrnold/bayesian_notes/docs/generalized-linear-models.md

     - The link function ($g$) and its inverse ($g^{-1}) translate $\eta$ from $(\-infty, +\infty)$ to the proper range for the probability distribution and back again.

-These models are often estimated with MLE, as with the function `r rdoc("stats", "glm")`.
+These models are often estimated with MLE, as with the function [stats](https://www.rdocumentation.org/packages/stats/topics/glm).
 However, these are also easily estimated in a Bayesian setting:

-See the help for `r rdoc("stats", "family")` for common probaiblity distributions, `r rdoc("stats", "make.link")` for common links,  and the [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model) page for a table of common GLMs.
+See the help for [stats](https://www.rdocumentation.org/packages/stats/topics/family) for common probaiblity distributions, [stats](https://www.rdocumentation.org/packages/stats/topics/make.link) for common links,  and the [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model) page for a table of common GLMs.

-See the function `r rpkg("VGAM")` for even more examples of link functions and probability distributions.
+See the function **[VGAM](https://cran.r-project.org/package=VGAM)** for even more examples of link functions and probability distributions.

 The **link function**, $g$, maps the mean or parameter to the linear predictor,